ozwillo/ozwillo-datacore/README.md

 Deployment : go in the oasis-datacore-web subproject and do : mvn jetty:run

-Then go have a look at API docs at http://localhost:8080/swagger-ui/index.html .
+Then go have a look at API documentation and playground at http://localhost:8080/swagger-ui/index.html .
 To try it out, for instance do a GET /dc/type/sample.city.city to see what cities are available.
-For more, see the [wiki](https://github.com/pole-numerique/oasis-datacore/wiki).
+For more, do the [city & country Tutorial](https://github.com/pole-numerique/oasis-datacore/wiki/Tutorial---city-&-country).

 Alternatively, to deploy it in production ([Tomcat 7](http://tomcat.apache.org/download-70.cgi) required) : put the war contents in a tomcat 7 root and start it :